habitat-sh/habitat/BUILDER_DEV.md

 ## Create configuration files
 Some capabilities (such as allowing builder permissions, and turning on auto-building when new packages are uploaded to the depot) require passing in a custom config to the Builder services.

-Create the following files somewhere on your local filesystem (Note: the client_id and client_secret below are for development purposes only):
+Create the following files somewhere on your local filesystem:

 `config_api.toml`
 ```toml